 program associate, education

-Cassie Bean is a Program Associate at GHR Foundation, providing support to the Foundation’s education program.
+Cassie Bean is a Program Associate at GHR Foundation.
+She is currently providing coordination and leadership in design, strategy, and learning to inform the new Twin Cities Racial Equity initiative.
+Additionally, Cassie provides support to the Education Initiative.
 In this role, she manages the grants process, evaluation, operations, and assists in strategic programming efforts for Higher Education and Catholic Schools initiatives.

-Cassie earned a master’s degree in Educational Leadership and a graduate certificate in International Development from the University of St. Thomas, where she also completed her bachelor’s degree in Spanish and International Studies.
+Cassie currently serves on the Board of the International Institute of Minnesota.
+She earned a master’s degree in Educational Leadership and a graduate certificate in International Development from the University of St. Thomas, where she also completed her bachelor’s degree in Spanish and International Studies.

 chief investment officer